wds4/DCoSL/README.md

 # DCoSL: Decentralized Curation of Simple Lists

-*This repo is being moved and rewritten as the [tapestry protocol](https://github.com/wds4/tapestry-protocol/blob/main/README.md)*
+*As of Feb 2024, this repo is being moved and rewritten as the [tapestry protocol](https://github.com/wds4/tapestry-protocol/blob/main/README.md)*

 ## Preamble